 South Africa isn’t just beautiful, it is achingly beautiful.’ – Bill Clinton

 A bunch of 6 crazy people, with no clue what to expect from this camping road trip, went on an adventure to Capetown and Johannesburg in South Africa.
-Well, like every friends road trip, there were prior planning and arrangements, but up to the last days of our trip, we will still make major readjustments of our South Africa trip itinerary 10 days.
-But looking back, the beauty was in the mix of the uncertainty yet discovery.
+Well, like every friend’s road trip, there were prior planning and arrangements, but up to the last days of our trip, we will still make major readjustments of our South Africa trip itinerary 10 days, covering camping gear, clothing, food and more.
+But looking back, the beauty was in the mix of uncertainty yet curious discovery.

 So lets kick off with some of the best stuff we conquered in South Africa: